IllumiDesk/illumidesk/src/illumideskdummyauthenticator/README.md

 ### Docker

-Use the provided `Dockerfile` to build a docker image using the `jupyterhub:jupyterhub:<tag>` image.
+Use the provided `Dockerfile` to build a docker image using the `illumidesk/jupyterhub:<tag>` image.

 1. Create a value for the `JUPYTERHUB_CRYPT_KEY` environment variable: `openssl rand -hex 32`
-2. Build the docker image with `docker build -t illumidesk/jupyterhub:latest . --no-cache`.
+2. Build the docker image with `docker build -t illumidesk/jupyterhub:<tag> . --no-cache`.
 3. Run the docker container:

 ```bash